ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/99a-quiz-terminology.md

 :::::::::: question ::::::::::
 Answer TRUE or FALSE.

-Two vertices can be adjacent even if they are not neighbors.
+Two vertices can be adjacent even if they are not neighbours.

 - [x] False
 - [ ] True

 ::: hints
-- Two vertices are consider neighbors if there is an edge connecting them.
+- Two vertices are consider neighbours if there is an edge connecting them.
 - Neighboring vertices are adjacent to one another.
 :::
 ::::::::::::::::::::::::::::::